-Letter of Dismissal from the Program for ethical violation: The Clinical Psychology program reserves the right to review serious problems (e.g. an ethical violation or serious concerns about clinical or professional activities) and dismiss a student immediately if so decided upon careful review by the clinical faculty and Clinical Standards Committee.
-Students in the Clinical Psychology Ph.D. program are required to adhere to The American Psychological Association Code of Ethics in academic, research and clinical practice.
-The APA Code of Ethics will be used to guide the outcome of ethical violations by clinical students.
+Letter of Dismissal from the Program for ethical violation: The Clinical Psychology program reserves the right to review serious problems (e.g. an ethical violation or serious concerns about clinical, interpersonal or professional activities) and dismiss a student immediately if so decided upon careful review by the clinical faculty and Clinical Standards Committee.
+Students in the Clinical Psychology PhD program are required to adhere to The American Psychological Association Code of Ethics in academic, research and clinical practice.
+The APA Code of Ethics will be used to guide the outcome of ethical violations by clinical students including students' behavior with peers and colleagues in every domain and setting of the clinical program.